 - LeafGuard is the premier product in the market today.
 Our gutters are 20% stronger than the industry standard, and we have received the Good Housekeeping Seal of Approval for the last 18 years straight.

-- LeafGuard's patented one-piece design utilizes the simple but powerful principle of liquid adhesion to draw rainwater into the gutter while leaves and other types of debris roll off.
+- LeafGuard's proprietary one-piece design utilizes the simple but powerful principle of liquid adhesion to draw rainwater into the gutter while leaves and other types of debris roll off.
 This prevents your gutters from clogging.

 - We only use hidden hangers, which are stronger than the standard ones.
 These are also used to preserve the aesthetic of your home.